poweredgenl/smarthome/README.md

 - Battery check: every day at 1200, the system will check the battery of the sensors in the house and will mention if a sensor is below 15% via a message on telegram.
 - Zwave dead node check: every day at 1200, the system will check if a zwave node has the 'dead' status.
 HASS will notify me via telegram if this is the case and which node is dead (and i have to check).
 - Kitchen check: sometimes it can happen the frigirator door is left open, after 2 minutes, it will mention this via a generic announce on alexa that the fridge is indeed open and needs to be closed. (you all know - sometimes in a rush - we forget)
-- Garden: we hate cats in the garden because it keeps the birds / wildlife away, so the camera / Frigate checks if theres a cat in the garden and mentions this as well via TTS so we can jump to the garden to chase it away.
+- Garden: we hate cats in the garden whom are keeping  birds / wildlife away, so the camera / Frigate checks if theres a cat in the garden and mentions this as well via TTS so we can sprint to the garden and chase it away.
 - Travel time: by integrating google maps, i can also ask the house how many minutes i need to get to the office, both for myseld and the missus.
 - Door trigger: when the doorbell is pressed it makes a picture and sents it to telegram and mentions there is somebody at the door via Alexa TTS
 - Door welcome message: when im returning from work or left for a longer time from the house, based on frigate and some other factors it determines if im in the hallway (sequence / cam detection / door opening / no wifi on phone) to send me via Alexa TTS a ' welcome back ' message to the hallway Amazon speaker.